-A student must be in the classroom and ready to work at the beginning of a scheduled class period and upon return from a work break.
-Being later than that in either case is a tardy.
+A student must be in the classroom and ready to work at the beginning of a scheduled class period.

 - 1. Students who are tardy will have added to their school day not less than 5 minutes extra work time and not more than the amount of time they were late. - 2.
 Students who accumulate in one day more than 30 minutes of added time must immediately leave the school facility and arrange a meeting with the principal to determine what disciplinary actions are appropriate. - 3.
 Chronic tardiness even if less than 30 minutes can result in the removal of a student from the Alternative School Program.